-The Department of Defense (DoD) received $105 billion in 2012 to procure new weapon systems and other major equipment and to upgrade existing weapon systems; it received another $70 billion for research, development, testing, and evaluation of new weapon systems.
-CBO analyzes selected weapon programs.
-It also produces annual analyses of DoD's long-term defense plans, including projections of the cost of weapon systems.
+The Department of Defense received about $100 billion in 2014 to procure new weapon systems and other major equipment and to upgrade existing weapon systems; it received another $63 billion for research, development, testing, and evaluation of new weapon systems.
+CBO reviews selected weapon programs and, every year, provides an analysis of the department's long-term defense plans, which includes projections of the cost of weapon systems.

 Apr 2013 - CBO compares the Army’s plan for the GCV with four options and finds that, although no option would meet all of the Army’s goals, all are likely to be less costly and pose a smaller risk of delay than CBO expects for the Army’s plan.

 Nov 2011 - CBO reviews the size, missions, and use of the Navy’s amphibious warfare ships and related expeditionary forces under the Navy’s 2012 shipbuilding plan.

 Historical and Planned Future Budgets for the Missile Defense Agency’s Ground-Based Midcourse Defense ProgramReportJuly 22, 2014

 - PresentationFebruary 7, 2014